 Our Dyslexia Specialist/Teacher Trainer, Shantell Berrett, has a favorite saying she always tells teachers when teaching them how to help struggling readers (including those with dyslexia): “It is far more about the process than the content.”

-The strong right brain of students with dyslexia offers them many unique strengths, however, tasks that require a set process to be accomplished (and hence, a dominant left brain) are much more difficult for dyslexic students—including language tasks.
+The strong right brain of students with dyslexia offers them many unique strengths, however, tasks that require a set process to be accomplished (and hence, a dominant left brain) are much more difficult for students with dyslexia—including language tasks.
 Despite the obstacle that this presents, it provides valuable insights into how to improve the process that information is taught.
-Students with dyslexia require a clear process in order to understand many concepts (especially how to read)—but, clear instruction is beneficial for every student.
+Students with dyslexia require a clear process in order to understand many concepts (especially how to read)—but, clear explicit phonics instruction is beneficial for every student.

 Here are eight tips from Berrett that you can implement to accommodate the needs of every learner in your classroom (especially the ones with dyslexia!).

 1. Provide one step directions at a time.